-Submit your claims to: Humana Health Plan, Inc. at the address listed above or call us at 1-800-4HUMANA or 1-800-448-6262.
+Submit your claims to: Humana Employers Health Plan of Georgia, Inc. at the address listed above or call us at 1-800-4HUMANA or 1-800-448-6262.

 Deadline for filing your claim

 Send us all of the documents for your claim as soon as possible.
 You must submit the claim by December 31 of the year after the year you received the service, unless timely filing was prevented by administrative operations of Government or legal incapacity, provided the claim was submitted as soon as reasonably possible.